Top Down Approach to Topological Duality Defects: Example: SCFTs

 \subsection{Duality Defects in \texorpdfstring{$\mathfrak{su}(2)$}{} SYM\texorpdfstring{$_{\mathcal{N} = 4}$}{} Theory}

-Duality defects for 4D $\mathcal{N}=4$ $\mathfrak{su}(2)$ supersymmetric Yang-Mills theory can be constructed field theoretically via Kramers-Wannier-like constructions \cite{Kaidi:2021xfk} and half-space gauging \cite{Choi:2022zal}.
+Duality defects for 4D $\mathcal{N}=4$ $\mathfrak{su}(2)$ supersymmetric Yang-Mills theory can be constructed field theoretically via the constructions in \cite{Kaidi:2021xfk} for Kramers-Wannier-like defects and half-space gauging \cite{Choi:2022zal}.
 We present the string theory construction for both emphasizing differences and similarities between the two approaches.